Marriage and Money: 10 tips for financial bliss

 Save for the wedding and beyond

 Once you announce your engagement, open a savings account earmarked for your financial goals and future expenses.
 Generally speaking, many experts recommend putting at least 10 percent of your combined income into savings each month.
 If you’re saving for a wedding, you might consider boosting that amount so you can continue contributing to your normal savings while still putting money away for the big day.
-Even if you’ll have help paying for the wedding, you’ll likely still want some money saved, perhaps for a honeymoon or a down payment on a new home.
+Even if you’ll have help paying for the wedding, you’ll likely still want some money saved, perhaps for a honeymoon or down payment on a new home.

 Create a budget you both can live by